gkulasik/grpc_assistant_server/README.md

 ## Compatibility

-Primary development of this tool has been on macOS.
-It has been built with the intention to be OS/environment agnostic.
+The development of this tool has been on macOS.
+It has been built to be OS/environment agnostic.
 Non-macOS users should expect paths/directory structure and docker-compose setup will differ for other operating systems.

 ## How is it built
 The service uses Rails 6 API and grpcurl inside of a docker container.